Introduction: How long has it been since you were “truly busy”?

 Participate in interest groups or book clubs;

-Even if communicating remotely, maintain contact.
+Even if communicating remotely, keep in touch.

 Appropriate rest and entertainment are necessary means to restore energy;